samirak93/iCXMedia_DS/readme.md

 The algorithm/model part does the heavy work including feature reduction, creating clusters, split data, create and optimize models and saving models.

+Additionally some components like hyper-parameter tuning has to be done only once for a set of data.
+They have to be updated/rerun only when new data is received.
 ```

 All of these above methods have been implemented in the [main.py](code/main.py) file inside the `code` folder.